What is Connections Workbench?

 How it works

-- Enter the 16 words — type them into the grid one by one, paste a delimited list (comma, semicolon, pipe, or any other separator) into any box, or paste one word per line into the text area.
+- Enter the 16 words — type them into the grid one by one, paste a delimited list (comma, semicolon, pipe, tab, or newline) into any box, or paste one word per line into the text area.
+For puzzles with visual tiles (colour, size, formatting), switch to image mode: paste or upload a screenshot, then drag two corner handles to align a 4×4 grid overlay to the puzzle tiles — the app crops and uses them directly.
+Image tiles are session-only and will not survive closing the tab.

 - Move to the Workbench once all 16 are filled.
 The left panel shows all 16 words as draggable tiles; the right panel has four empty group slots.